holyavkin/Public/codex.md

 - Every day say I love you, thank you.
 - Kiss & Hug every morning.
 - Apologies quickly if couldn't find a comprimise.
-- Happy wife = happy life.
+- Happy wife == happy life.
 - I respect her way.

 * Family - Brothers, sisters, aunts, uncles, children, nieces and nephews.
+— My son is Cosmos for me.
 - My brother is my "gemini twin" brother.
-- He is my first teacher mentor/coach.
+He is my first teacher mentor/coach.
 - My father is non-traditional buddhist.
 - My mom is always in my hearth.
+- My father-in-law is a great storyteller and amazing family guy.
+- My mother-in-law is a best.
+- My brother-in-law is very smart.

-* Pets - dots, cats, fish, bird
+* Pets - dogs, cats, fish, bird
-– Rocky is a great teacher of unconditional love and my best friend.
+– Rocky is a little buddha, great teacher of unconditional love and my best friend.
-– Juk is our silent fish.
-He eats loudly.

 ### 6. Opinions
 Words about how I interpret my perceptions and synthesize the meaning of reality.
-3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.
+6A is about what this means for my own approach to life, and 6B is about how I believe society should be structured.

 #### 6A.
 Opinions: Shoulds
 How I believe I should approach life.
 These are all opt-in and apply only to myself.